nima-siboni/Furnace-Env/README.md

 * ```initial_PF_variation```: the variation of the average PF around 0.5 at reset,
 * ```G_list```: values related to the relative stability of different phases, e.g. "1.0, 1.0",
 * ```shift_PF```: the initial shift of PF values, for easier learning set it to -0.5,

+Note that logical conditions and lists are inputed as strings with double quatations, like "False" (not False), and "1.0, 2.0" (not [1.0, 2.0]).
+Sooorrry!